-Term Definition Claims liability The cost of a claim to an insurer.
+Term Definition Berkshire Hathaway Specialty Insurance (BHSI) A private insurer that started providing DBI in 2018.
+Claims liability The cost of a claim to an insurer.
 This includes money paid out as well as estimates of future costs.
 Died, disappeared or insolvent The three triggers for a claim under Victoria's DBI scheme.
 On 1 July 2015, the VMIA added a fourth trigger - failure to comply with a Tribunal or Court Order.
 Domestic building insurance (DBI) A mandatory insurance that compensates home owners for non-completion or defect where the builder is unable to rectify the works because they have died, disappeared or become insolvent (also referred to as builders warranty insurance).
 Dwelling A home as described in a project certificate or policy that can be owned individually.
 Eligibility Pre-approval from an insurer for a builder to purchase domestic building insurance for domestic building projects up to an approved turnover limit.
 Investment returns The revenue earned by an insurer from investing premium revenue.
 Liability period The period of time that an insurer is liable for claims on a project certificate/policy.
 Long tail insurance Insurance products where the full cost of claims is not known for a long time after the premium is charged.
 New dwelling One of four categories of domestic building insurance that refers to the building of a new home.
 Owner-builder A person who constructs or renovates a domestic building on his or her own land, who is not in the business of building.
-Policy For owner-builders, DBI coverage is issued in the form of a policy.
-Owner-builders are only required to take out a policy if they sell the property within six and a half years of completion of the building work.